Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Introduction and statement of results

 There is a vast literature on scattering theory for the Schr\"odinger equation, that we will not attempt to discuss here.
 See for example the monographs \cite{RS3}, \cite{Yafaevbook1992, Yafaevbook2010} or \cite{DGbook}.
 Relatively little of this literature treats the case of time dependent metrics or potentials.
 Yafaev \cite{Yaf80, Yaf82} wrote several studies on wave operators for time-dependent potentials (including periodic potentials), and Chapter 3 of \cite{DGbook} is devoted to time-decaying potentials.
+Rodnianski and Schlag \cite{MR2038194} considered rough and time-dependent potentials, and more recently Soffer and Wu \cite{SofferWu} proved local decay for NLS with time-dependent potentials.

 Asymptotic decay of solutions to Schr\"odinger's equation is a widely studied topic, going back at least to Jensen and Kato \cite{MR544248}.
 There, as in the general results on the scattering operator in \cite{Kato_book}, the Hamiltonians under consideration are time-independent.